 Maybe you’re already set on eloping in Hawaii, or maybe you’re on the fence.
 Regardless if you’re on the fence or already sold, you can’t deny that Hawaii is one of the most beautiful places in the world.
 Hawaii is filled with incredible culture and has so much more to offer for your elopement than just turquoise beaches.
 From luscious greens and jaw-dropping waterfalls to delicious food and serene hikes, Hawaii is one of the best places in the world to elope.

 You Don’t Need a Witness to Elope in Hawaii

 Yes, that’s right!
 Hawaii is one of the few states that doesn’t require any witnesses for your elopement.
 No more stressing over whether or not you should bring a friend or family member to sign the license.
-It’s a great thing for those wanting something a bit more privacy on their wedding day.
+It’s a great thing for those wanting something a bit more private on their wedding day.